Bennio/Credit-Card-Fraud-Detection/README.md

 Columns:

-    Time:Number of seconds elapsed between this transaction and the first transaction in the dataset V1:may be result of a PCA Dimensionality reduction to protect user identities and sensitive features(v1-v28) Amount:Transaction amount
+    Time:Number of seconds elapsed between this transaction and the first transaction in the dataset V:may be result of a PCA Dimensionality reduction to protect user identities and sensitive features(v1-v28) Amount:Transaction amount
     Class1: for fraudulent transactions, 0 otherwise